brunobertolini/questioner/README.md

     // Use user feedback for... whatever!!
 });
 ```
-* Very similar to the inquirer module.
-See the inquirer module documentation
+* Very similar to the inquirer.
+See the [inquirer.js](https://github.com/SBoudrias/Inquirer.js) documentation

 ## The extension